drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 version: "v1.0"
 last_updated: "2025-11-20"
 ---
-## Tutorial: how to filter albums using combined criteria
+## Tutorial: how to filter albums with combined query parameters

 In this tutorial, you'll learn how to query the rock-rankers database to retrieve album information from the `/albums` endpoint using a combination of filters.
 You'll use query parameters to filter albums by both ranking and release